ken-matsui/suggest/README.md

 * `HashMap`
 * `BTreeMap`

-To suggest keys, use `suggestion::SuggestKey` trait.
+To suggest keys, use `suggest::SuggestKey` trait.

 ### Sets